FEAST Eigenvalue Solver v3.0 User Guide: FEAST: General use

 \subsection{Multiple search intervals and FEAST-MPI}

-{\bf Specifications:} (i.e what is needed) \begin{itemize} \item Same general specification than for the FEAST-MPI using a single search interval; \item a new flag {\tt fpm(9)} can easily by defined by the user to set up a local MPI communicator associated to different cluster of nodes for each search interval (which is set to {\tt MPI\_COMM\_WORLD} by default).
+{\bf Specifications:} \begin{itemize} \item same general specification than for the FEAST-MPI using a single search interval; \item a new flag {\tt fpm(9)} can easily by defined by the user to set up a local MPI communicator associated to different cluster of nodes for each search interval (which is set to {\tt MPI\_COMM\_WORLD} by default).
 An example on how one can proceed for two search intervals is given in Figure \ref{3plevels}.
 This can easily be generalized to any numbers of search intervals. \end{itemize}